Last updated:1 November 2023

 Number of islands

-Fraser Island is famous also for its coloured sands.
+K'gari is famous also for its coloured sands.
 These sands have been stained by decayed vegetation leaching into the sand for thousands of years, with some desposits up to eight million years old.
 On the eastern beach there is an excellent example of this process called The Cathedrals.
-In the 1970s, there were major battles fought against the prospect of sand-mining on Fraser Island.
+In the 1970s, there were major battles fought against the prospect of sand-mining on K'gari.
 The result was an Australian Government ban on this type of mining on the island.
-Today, Fraser Island has a World Heritage listing and the Great Sandy National Park which covers 52 400 hectares on the northern half of the island.
+Today, K'gari has a World Heritage listing and the Great Sandy National Park which covers 52 400 hectares on the northern half of the island.

 In 1996, Macquarie Island was nominated by the Australian Government for inscription on the World Heritage Register, mainly for its unique geological features.
 The island is the exposed crest of the undersea Macquarie Ridge, raised to its present position where the Indo-Australian tectonic plate meets the Pacific plate.